Movansha/berry-clicker/README.md

 ## Easy to Use (Step by Step)
-- Download the zip file -> https://github.com/Movansha/berry-clicker/releases
+- Download the zip file -> [Latest Release](https://github.com/Movansha/berry-clicker/releases/latest)
 - Extract file named "Berry-Clicker_v1.2.exe" and install it.
 - Run the application
 - Adjust the settings according to your needs